Lipschitz-volume rigidity of Lipschitz manifolds among integral currents: Preliminaries

-is well defined.
-Note that $\operatorname{md}((\varphi_i)_y))$ is indeed a norm for almost every $x \in K_i$ by the metric area formula \cite[Theorem~7]{K} and the fact that bi-Lipschitz maps preserve the Hausdorff measure quantitatively.

-This definition is also independent of the underlying atlas in the sense that for another atlas the two definitions agree in the complement of a $\cH^m$-null set.
-This essentially boils down to the following formula for transformation of Jacobians.
-Assume $(\varphi,K_1)$ and $(\psi,K_2)$ are two charts with the same image $K$.
+Note that $\operatorname{md}((\varphi_i)_y))$ is indeed a norm (not a degenerated seminorm) for almost every $x \in K_i$ by the area formula with respect to the Hausdorff measure $\cH^m$, \cite[Theorem~7]{K}, and the fact that bi-Lipschitz maps preserve $\cH^m$-null sets.
+This definition is independent of the underlying atlas in the sense that for another atlas the two definitions agree in the complement of an $\cH^m$-null subset of $S$.
+This boils down to the following chain rule for Jacobians.
+Assume $(\varphi,K_1)$ and $(\psi,K_2)$ are two charts of $S$ with the same image.
 Then for almost every $x \in K_1$,

 If we plug in $f = \id$ we also obtain